thinkinglabs/thinkinglabs.github.io/_drafts/testable-iam-policy-documents.md

 ## A more complicated resource-based policy

 Being regulated requires from us that we control closely who has access to what.
-And that we do not inadvertently grant a right to someone that could be painful.
+The biggest risk is to inadvertently grant a right to someone that could be painful.
 Let's say, the ability to delete a bucket or have access to confidential information stored in an S3 Bucket.

-Therefore, we always define S3 Bucket policies with several statements granting admin access to administrators and usage access to users and denying delete bucket rights for everyone.
+To avoid this, we make extensive use of S3 Bucket policies having several statements granting:

+- admin access to administrators,
+- usage access to users
+- and denying delete bucket rights for everyone.
-To simplify and make unit tests more documenting, we wanted to be able to test an individual statement. `@thinkinglabs/aws-iam-policy` provides the ability to retrieve a single Statement by `Sid` if one was provided.

 ```typescript
 const statement = policy.getStatement("MyFancySID");